mrdevil786/ASAutoClicker/README.md

 6. The application can be minimized to the system tray
 7. Right-click the tray icon to show the application or exit it

-## Important Note about Windows Security Warning
+## Windows Security Warning

-When you first run AutoClicker, Windows Defender SmartScreen may display a warning because the application is not signed with a code signing certificate.
-This is normal for applications from individual developers who haven't purchased a code signing certificate.
+When you first run AutoClicker, Windows Defender SmartScreen may display a warning.
+This is normal for smaller applications and utilities.

 **To run the application when this warning appears:**
 1. Click on "More info" in the warning dialog
 2. Click "Run anyway"

-The warning only appears the first time you run the application.
+The warning typically only appears the first time you run the application.

 ## Build Requirements